Starlight Spectacular (Canada's Wonderland): Variations

 For the 2012 season, Starlight Spectacular begins with the image of a passenger train on the waterfall diving ledge, surrounded by cutout animations of Canadian landmarks while the corresponding provincial flags are displayed on the mountaintop.
 Attention is brought to a maple leaf which then begins the "seasons" scene.
 A roller coaster replaces the star scene, and the dragon emerges from behind the waterfalls instead of a cave, and is not wearing a party hat at the end, where the "Happy 30th Birthday" is omitted.

 During the 2013–2015 seasons, the closing shows were called Illuminations of Water.
 These musical fountain shows featured lighting effects on the upgraded fountains, synchronized to music, with some of the projections from Starlight Spectacular used on Wonder Mountain as a supporting backdrop.

 Starlight Spectacular returned in 2016, with minor changes to the show to take advantage of the fountain upgrades.

-During the 2017–2018 seasons, the closing shows were called Northern Reflections, which celebrated the 150th anniversary of Canada.
+During the 2017 and 2018 seasons, the closing shows were called Northern Reflections, which celebrated the 150th anniversary of Canada.
 These shows added new scenes and lasers.

 Starlight Spectacular returned again for the 2019 season.

-Starlight Spectacular updated after COVID-19 for the 2021 season.
+Starlight Spectacular was put on hiatus after the COVID-19 pandemic.
+In 2021 and 2022, the park performed a fountain and light show instead.
+The show has not performed since 2019 for unknown reasons.

 Apparatus

 Fountains

 The 2013 show was designed in consultation with Crystal Fountains, which supplied products including a sequencing fountain and a programmable fountain effect which can move in different directions.
 For the 2019 season, the Royal Fountain underwent a mechanical reconstruction of the pumps and control infrastructure.
 This included removing the Hydra constants and upgrading to a modern variable frequency drive (VFD) to precisely control the water jets and create new effects.

-Most of the fountain lighting effects are produced by 15 Chauvet Legend fixtures installed around the International Street area, and 500 LED lights submerged in the Royal Fountain.
+The fountain lighting effects are produced by 500 LED lights submerged in the Royal Fountain.
 Each of the Royal Fountain's 400 water jets has two to three RGBW lighting elements.
-Additionally, two KVANT Spectrum 20 lasers are installed 90 ft above ground level.

-The unique control system is patented by the Canada's Wonderland Company, and programmed using a Grand MA 1 lighting desk.
+The unique control system is patented by the Canada's Wonderland Company, and programmed using a grandMA 1 lighting desk.